Scratcha DVA: Radio career

 His radio career started in 1997 as DJ Scratcha, regularly attending stations such as Rinse FM and Deja Vu, Flava FM, and London Underground FM.

 In 2006, Scratcha had a Friday night grime show on Rinse FM.
 After noticing Scratcha liked to talk a lot on the mic, he was later asked to do the Rinse FM breakfast show.
 The show was popularly known as The Grimey Breakfast Show.
 The show had a wide variety of guests coming through and co-hosting.
 Scratcha announced he would be leaving in 2012.

 From 2012 to 2016, Scratcha co-hosted the Hyperdub label.
 After spending 10 years with radio stations, his last show was on 12 June 2016.

 In 2016, Scratcha started a bi-weekly show on Radar Radio.

 On 21 October 2021, Scratcha did a one-off hosting of the NTS breakfast show.
 Calling for listeners' favourite songs of all time, he briefly played Vengaboys after it was requested in the NTS chat.
 In November, following how well-received his hosting was, Scratcha was announced as one of NTS' resident hosts for the weekday morning.
 He currently hosts the 11am to 1pm slot on Friday.
+On 15 November 2024, he announced in his show he is leaving NTS.

 Current work

 In October 2016, Scratcha DVA released his second album Notu Uronlineu which was recorded completely in the dark.

 In August 2017, he disestablished his record label of 15 years, DVA Music, to concentrate on his new label, AllYallRecords.

+In 2025, Scratcha returned to Rinse FM with a Monday residency.